-The potential visual impacts from the proposed operations of the MPO are detailed in the MPO EIS (ERM Mitchell McCotter, 1997), MOD 1 EA (EMGA Mitchell McLennan, 2010), MOD 3 EA (MACH Energy, 2017b) and MOD 4 EA (MACH Energy, 2017c).
-The MPO will result in a number of changes to the existing landscape (Figures 2 and 3), including:
+The potential visual impacts from the proposed operations of the MPO are detailed in the MPO EIS (ERM Mitchell McCotter, 1997), MOD 1 EA (EMGA Mitchell McLennan, 2010), MOD 3 EA (MACH Energy, 2017b), MOD 4 EA (MACH Energy, 2017c) and the Project EIS (MACH Energy, 2021).
+The MPO has resulted in a number of changes to the existing landscape, including:

-- progressive excavation of open cut pits; - establishment of a MIA, including CHPP, workshop and administration buildings; - implementation of a rail loop and train load out facilities in the southern extent of the MPO area; - construction of a Fines Emplacement Area; - establishment of an overburden emplacement/visual bund on the eastern extent of the mining area using overburden from the open cut pits; - construction of a number of mine water dams and sedimentation dams; - establishment of a mine access road and various mine haul roads; and - relocation and operation of the rail spur and rail loop.
+- excavation of open cut pits; - establishment of a MIA, including CHPP, workshop and administration buildings; - construction of a Fines Emplacement Area; - establishment of an overburden emplacement/visual bund on the eastern extent of the mining area using overburden from the open cut pits; - construction of a number of mine water dams and sedimentation dams; - establishment of a mine access road and various mine haul roads; - establishment of a rail loop and train load out facilities in the southern extent of the MPO area, and subsequent removal and decommissioning; and - relocation and operation of the rail spur and rail loop to connect with the Muswellbrook-Ulan railway to the east of the MPO.